Course summary

 Technical Writing for Accessibility focused on the following ideas:

-- Accessibility in documentation is a type of inclusive design, benefiting
+- Accessibility in documentation benefits

 people with permanent, temporary, or situational disabilities.